terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 ### Upgrade notice for Hub-and-Spoke topology users (version 8.0.0 and above)

 > **Note:** This upgrade notice applies **only** to users of the advanced Hub-and-Spoke VPC topology who are upgrading from a previous version of this module to v8.0.0 or later.
-If you are using to standard topology, or a new user starting with v8.0.0 or above, you can safely ignore this section.
+If you are using the standard topology, or a new user starting with v8.0.0 or above, you can safely ignore this section.

 If you are upgrading, note that the `ibm_is_vpc_dns_resolution_binding` resources are no longer used for DNS resolution binding with the `Delegated` resolver type.